 For more information regarding the AP Fall Institute, please contact Karen Linville, Program Lead, WVDE Office of Middle & Secondary Learning at Karen.Linville@k12.wv.us or (304) 558-5325.

 The West Virginia Department of Education supports the Advanced Placement® Fee Waiver program which provides assistance to low-income students across the state.
-Details about the 2019 AP Fee Waiver will be available in January 2019.
+Details about the 2019 AP Fee Waiver will be posted soon.

 The West Virginia Department of Education provides support for school administrators and AP coordinators.
 Sessions focusing on the upcoming 2019-2020 AP program changes will be available at the 2018 Fall Institute, November 29, at the Bridgeport Conference Center.
 There will be a session in the morning and a repeat of the session in the afternoon.
 Participants will attend either the morning or afternoon session.